-Ma ma ma ma is one of the first sound/syllable combinations that occur with kids because it’s made by bringing the lips together – one of the initial motor skills our children learn.
-If your child is having difficulty forming the M sound, here are some suggestions to help!
+“Ma, ma, ma, ma” is one of the first sound/syllable combinations that occur with kids because it’s made by bringing the lips together – one of the initial motor skills our children learn.
+Professionally, speech therapists call this m sound articulation, which means just being able to say the M sound.
+Not being able to pronounce this might mean your child has an articulation disorder.
+If your child is having difficulty forming the M sound, here are some suggestions to help! ‘ ’

 How to Elicit the /m/ Sound:

-4. If they have difficulty bringing their lips together because of low muscle tone it is time for some lip exercises.
-If you are interested in learning more about oral motor exercises, let us at speech blubs know and we will give you some suggestions!
+- Try some lip exercises, if they have difficulty bringing their lips together because of low muscle tone.
+If you are interested in learning more about oral motor exercises, let us at Speech Blubs know and we will give you some suggestions!